Eduardo Henrique

-Eduardo Henrique da Silva (born 17 May 1995), known as Eduardo Henrique or simply Eduardo, is a Brazilian professional footballer who plays as a defensive midfielder for Sporting CP.
+Eduardo Henrique da Silva (born 17 May 1995), known as Eduardo Henrique or simply Eduardo, is a Brazilian professional footballer who plays as a defensive midfielder for Saudi First Division League club Al-Faisaly on loan from Al-Ula.

 Club career

 Guarani

 Born in Limeira, São Paulo, Eduardo graduated from Guarani's youth setup.
 He made his professional debut on 21 January 2012, coming on as a late substitute in a 2–1 home win against Oeste for the Campeonato Paulista championship.

 São Paulo

 In September 2012 Eduardo moved to São Paulo, on loan until January.
 After his loan expired, he refused to return to his parent club, and his deal was eventually cancelled in March 2013.

 Atlético Mineiro

 Late in the year, Eduardo moved to Atlético Mineiro.
 He made his Série A debut on 18 May 2014, playing the last 24 minutes of a 2–1 away win against Santos.

 Internacional

 In August 2018, Eduardo joined Internacional and in April 2017, he was loaned out to Atlético Paranaense for the rest of the year.